 The world of internal communications is moving at an ever-faster pace as organisations respond to the changes, challenges and uncertainty of the world around us today.
 Internal communications has never been more vital in helping charities to move cohesively through this insecurity.

-In close consultation with our members, we’re developing this special conference designed to address the challenges internal communicators are facing.
-There will be plenty of advice, ideas and inspiration as well as safe spaces to collectively reflect, problem solve and share knowledge.
+In close consultation with our members, we developed this special conference to address the challenges internal communicators faced.
+There’s plenty of advice, ideas and inspiration as well as safe spaces to collectively reflect, problem solve and share knowledge.

-There will also be opportunities to get back to basics too with our ‘brushing up’ sessions where we look at the vital foundations for good internal communications.
+There’s also opportunities to get back to basics too with our ‘brushing up’ sessions where we looked at the vital foundations for good internal communications.

 - Health and Wellbeing: tips and advice for protecting health and wellbeing

 - Cultivating an inclusive environment: designing with diversity and inclusion in mind